rajeshmajumdar/PloitKit/README.md

 # Contributions
 I added an option within the tool, so that you can support me, either in developing, sponsoring or simply donating.

+Thanks to:

+devil67
+beeprime
+BOWadapter
+irbisrus
+fcafra
+ziflar
+Lydecker Black

+For pointing out some critical bugs in the tool & for adding more tools.

 # Usage

 git clone https://github.com/rajeshmajumdar/PloitKit.git